-4. Neighborhood-serving commercial nodes shall comprise no less than 2% of the overall developable land area (developable land area being defined as the area available for development less the required Exterior Open Space).
+4. Neighborhood-serving commercial nodes shall comprise no less than 2% of the overall developable land area (developable land area being defined as the area available for development less the required Exterior Open Space and less the public dedicated right-of-ways).
 The commercial nodes shall: (1) be designed consistent with the form of the Traditional Marketplace provisions of the Comprehensive Plan; and, (2) be depicted on the Conceptual Plan approved by the Board of County Commissioners.

-5. A minimum 20% of the residential units shall be located within one-quarter mile radius of commercial nodes; a minimum 40% of the residential units shall be located within one-half mile radius of commercial nodes; and a minimum of 66% of the residential units shall be located within one-quarter mile radius of commercial nodes or civic uses (public or private) or recreation uses (public or private).
+5.A minimum 20% of the residential units shall be located within one-quarter mile radius of commercial nodes; a minimum 40% of the residential units shall be located within one-half mile radius of commercial nodes; and a minimum of 66% of the residential units shall be located within one-quarter mile radius of commercial nodes or civic uses (public or private) or recreation uses (public or private).